Baldwin V of Jerusalem: Kingship

 After the question of regency was settled, Baldwin V and Raymond received homage as king and regent, respectively.
 The young king then took part in a solemn crown-wearing ceremony in the Church of the Holy Sepulchre at his uncle's command.
 From there the boy was carried to banquet on the shoulders of Balian of Ibelin "because he was the tallest of the great lords present"; in reality, Balian was chosen to carry the young king because he was a staunch opponent of Guy and the stepfather of Baldwin IV and Sibylla's half-sister, Isabella, the only other possible contender for the throne.
 Balian's gesture thus signified Isabella's family's support of the boy king.
 Baldwin IV had died by 16 May 1185, leaving Baldwin V as the sole monarch.

 The kingdom faced no external threats during Baldwin V's reign, as Raymond succeeded in procuring a truce from Saladin.
 Western princes refused to come to aid, likely because they could not be offered the crown but, at most, the prospect of a temporary rule on behalf of a minor.
-Only the king's paternal grandfather, experienced crusader Marquess William V of Montferrat, moved to the East, ensuring that the child's rights would be upheld.
+Only Baldwin's paternal grandfather, experienced crusader Marquess William V of Montferrat, moved to the East, ensuring that the child's rights would be upheld.
 Though the failure of the mission to Europe secured his regency, Raymond could not exercise much power; key government posts were occupied by the supporters of Guy, who continued to resent not being regent for his stepson.